 research methods, statistical analysis and reporting of data;

 Nine (9) years of professional experience in a health facility, system, or research environment for the types of clients, facilities or programs serviced by the agency.

 Two (2) years of the General Experience must have been in a supervisory or managerial capacity or as a quality assurance professional responsible for program evaluation.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-A doctoral degree in public administration, health administration, education, management, social and human services AND two (2) years of post doctoral experience in a program, system or research environment for persons with mental retardation or a closely related field may be substituted for the General Experience.
+A Master’s degree in public administration, health administration, education, management, social work, social and human services or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION